Neutrino oscillation measurements with KamLAND and JUNO in the presence of scalar NSI: Analytical Expressions for Electron (Anti)Neutrino Survival Probability

-In the above equation, only the last term is sensitive to the mass ordering where plus sign corresponds to NO and minus corresponds to IO.
+We calculate the value of $P_{ee}$ analytically in the presence of $\eta_{ee}$ by substituting in \eq \ref{eq:pee_ana} the eigenvalues from vacuum to the sNSI modified mass eigenvalues obtained in \eqs \ref{eq:eval1}, \ref{eq:eval2}, \ref{eq:eval3} and substituting the mixing angles given by \eq \ref{eq:change}.
+The results match very well with the numerically-obtained exact probability values for $P(\bar{\nu}_{e}\rightarrow \bar{\nu}_{e})$ and also other oscillation channels.
+In the above equation, only the last term is sensitive to the mass ordering where the plus sign corresponds to NO and the minus corresponds to IO.
 We also note that the dependence on $\theta_{13}$-terms is only via $\sin^22\theta_{13}$ and therefore is a second-order effect.
-We calculate the value of $P_{ee}$ analytically in the presence of $\eta_{ee}$ by substituting the eigenvalues from vacuum to the mass eigenvalues obtained in \eqs \ref{eq:eval1}, \ref{eq:eval2}, \ref{eq:eval3} and mixing angles as given in \eq \ref{eq:change} in \eq \ref{eq:pee_ana}.
-The results match very well with the numerically-obtained exact probability values for all oscillation channels.